D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 # Launch the maltrail server

-The Maltrail server will receive aggregated data from D4 and provide a web interface available at <http://127.0.0.1:8338> to explore the trails (default
+The Maltrail server will receive aggregated data from D4 and provides a web interface available at <http://127.0.0.1:8338> to explore the trails (default
 credentials: admin:changeme!).